How Identity Thieves Use Your Mail to Profit

 You can take steps to protect yourself and your information from mailbox raiding:

 - Stop getting paper statements.
-Electronic statements to email are safer and eco-friendly.
+Electronic statements sent via email are safer and eco-friendly.

 - Get a locking mailbox.
 The carrier does not require a key because there is a slot to place the mail.

-- Consider a post office box for sensitive mail, such as bank statements.
+- Consider a post office box for sensitive mail.

-- If you do not get mail for a couple of days, report it to the post office as someone may be stealing it.
+- Monitor your mail volume.
+If you get less mail for a week, report it to the post office as someone may be stealing it.

-- Pay attention to the dates of delivery on bills and statements.
-This way, you know if they were delivered on time or taken and returned by a thief.
+- Pay attention to the dates of delivery.
+This helps you determine if bills and statements were delivered on time, or possibly taken and returned by a thief.